AmineDjeghri/awesome-os-setup/README.md

 #### What is Oh my ZSH ?
 - Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
 -  with wget `sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"`
+- If you have conda / cuda or something installed : copy the content from `.bashrc` to `.zshrc` ( `vim .zshrc` or use windows explorer / sublime text .
+Run again `zsh`, you should see the `(base)` noun before the command.